All Episodes

 Will they take our bank accounts here?

-And oh my God, how bad will it get?
+And oh, my God, how bad will it get?

-And the Republican leadership's controlled.
+And the Republican leadership's control.

-There's a guy sitting there for 20 minutes.
+And there's a guy sitting there for 20 minutes.

 He gets up and goes, you're all going to fail.